-Promoting sustainability and reducing carbon intensity is at the forefront of any remedial site work to prepare brownfield, or previously contaminated sites for future development.
+Promoting sustainability and reducing carbon emissions is at the forefront of any remedial site work to prepare brownfield, or previously contaminated sites for future development.

 Keeping materials on-site can significantly reduce the carbon emissions of a scheme.
 Robust, comprehensive material management is essential to achieving this.
 It will also minimise the need to import replacement materials, helping to preserve natural resources.

 Hydrock is proud to have sponsored the development of the Definition of Waste: Development Industry Code of Practice’ (DoWCoP) introduced by CL:AIRE (Contaminated Land: Applications in Real Environments).

 Using and implementing a Materials Management Plan (MMP) under DoWCoP will detail how existing materials will be reused safely and appropriately, avoiding disposal, which in turn reduces off-site construction vehicle road movements.

 A MMP is good practice regardless of the regulatory mechanism by which the material can be re-used and should be in place before soils are excavated and reused.
 It is not possible to declare an MMP or apply for an exemption or permit retrospectively.

 Alternatives include the use of waste exemptions and environmental permits, and our specialists can help you navigate the best route for re-using materials without risking a breach of waste regulations.

 Changes to landfill tax rules in 2018 in England, Wales and Northern Ireland, extended the scope of landfill tax to impact the property development and construction sector.
 It placed emphasis on the definition of waste, which meant that sites that reuse materials without an appropriate environmental permit, waste exemption or MMP in place, risk significant fines and tax payments by HMRC.